HomeThe BestThe Best Headphones for Hip-Hop [In Depth Guide]

 Well my friend, I hope you’ve enjoyed this comprehensive guide to the best headphones for Hip-Hop.
 Please let me know if you would like me to add/demo anything, and I will definitely do so if I can!
 Also I will be updating this page frequently as I try out new headphones, add to, and take away from this list.
 Think of it as a constantly changing guide that will ebb and flow with the times!!

 That said, this should get you started in the right direction.
 If I had to choose one on this list for you?
-The V-Moda Crossfade M100 is pretty much everything you need in a Rap can.
-Interested in learning more?
+The Aeon Flow Closed.
+Hands Down.
+It’s just absolutely breathtaking in every regard.
+Don’t believe me?